royal-road/email-scribe/README.md

 - [-] Add Undo/Redo
 - [] Look into better grouping of editables (low-priority)
 - [] Better Markup in multiline Text Editors (no links in singleLines)
-- [x] Templating for unsubscribe Button Kinda already exists w/ the wip templating
+- [x] (SSR has been implemented) Templating for unsubscribe Button Kinda already exists w/ the wip templating

 ## Possibly useful features